Procedures for Doctoral Study

 ____ 1.
 Discuss format and topics of written documents with major professor and committee.

 ____ 2.
-Upon receiving approval from committee, begin preparing the written documents.
+Upon receiving approval from the committee, begin preparing the written documents.

 ____ 4.
 Schedule date of oral examination with committee members, including the Dean’s Representative.